‘I have a duty to do this’: Meet the Redditors fighting 2020’s fake news war

 MinimalGravitas

-If I think truth matters then I’ve morally not got much choice but to try and understand and fight back.”
+If I think truth matters, then I’ve morally not got much choice but to try and understand and fight back.”

 MinimalGravitas says they created WebOfLies to help people understand news stories about the sometimes-obscure figures said to be linked to election manipulation efforts around the world.

-“If, for example, a Russian oligarch is mentioned in discussion of election interference I want people to be able to be able to ‘Ctrl F’ in WebOfLies and find out who that person is linked to, which companies they are involved with, which politicians they have met with, etc.,” they write.
+“If, for example, a Russian oligarch is mentioned in discussion of election interference, I want people to be able to ‘Ctrl F’ in WebOfLies and find out who that person is linked to, which companies they are involved with, which politicians they have met with, etc.,” they write.
 MinimalGravitas, including every other Redditor interviewed for this story, declined to disclose their real names out of concern about retaliation.

 The Reddit user, who recently finished postgraduate studies in physics, is also working on a project to summarize a Wiki listing of academic papers on misinformation that were collected by r/trollfare users.
 They hope to produce an easy-to-understand report on how to avoid falling prey to manipulative online content.

-“Disinformation and intentionally making people think false things is pretty much the opposite of the scientific endeavor,” they wrote in the email.
+“Disinformation and intentionally making people think false things is pretty much the opposite of the scientific endeavor,” they write in the email.
 “Trying to understand how the universe works is hard enough for humanity without some assholes trying to mislead people.”

 Recent years have seen a host of academics, companies, and nonprofits from the Atlantic Council to Vietnam Veterans of America looking into misinformation campaigns online and reporting their findings to big social networks and to authorities.
 But Reddit, which has incubated conspiracy theories such as Pizzagate and QAnon, has become a perhaps unlikely home for passionate amateurs looking to fight back in the information wars.
 One challenge is evident on Reddit itself: While the disinformation-fighting subreddits generally have subscriber counts in the low thousands, forums such as Gamergate hub r/KotakuInAction or conspiracy theory subreddits such as r/conspiracy can have subscriber counts in the hundreds of thousands or even millions.
 Unfortunately, the audience for false information is much bigger than those trying to fact-check it.

-Note: This story has been updated with more information about Reddit’s policies.